-The LX8582A is an easy to use Low-Dropout (LDO) voltage regulator.
-It has all of the standard self-protection features expected of a voltage regulator: short circuit protection, safe operating area protection and automatic thermal shutdown if the device temperature rises above approximately 165°C.
+The LX8586/86A series ICs are easy to use Low-Dropout (LDO) voltage regulators.
+They have all of the standard self-protection features expected of a voltage regulator: short circuit protection, safe operating area protection and automatic thermal shutdown if the device temperature rises above approximately 165°C.

-Use of an output capacitor is REQUIRED with the LX8582A.
+Use of an output capacitor is REQUIRED with the LX8586/86A series.
 Please see the table below for recommended minimum capacitor values.

-The regulator offers a more tightly controlled reference voltage tolerance and superior reference stability when measured against the older pin-compatible regulator types that it replaces.
+These regulators offer a more tightly controlled reference voltage tolerance and superior reference stability when measured against the older pin-compatible regulator types that they replace.